 Economic and social decision-making in rhesus monkeys

-Dr. Alexandra Rosati, Harvard University
+Dr. Alexandra Rosati, University of Michigan

 This project will examine how rhesus macaques make decisions in order to understand the evolution of human-like economic behavior and self-control.
 Decision-making pervades human life, from assessing whether to save or invest money, to choosing whether to give into temptation and eat a slice of cake.
 These types of decisions often have parallels with wild behaviors, as foraging animals must assign value to different possible options, make trade-offs between costs and benefits, and deal with conspecifics who are trying to solve the same problems.
 As these complex skills often show significant changes across the lifespan in humans, we will therefore examine monkey decision-making across early development, adulthood, and aging in order to understand the ontogenetic trajectories of decision-making across species.